Set up a Database Backend

 Warning

-After discussion and a voting process, the Airflow’s PMC and Committers have reached a resolution to no longer maintain MsSQL as a supported Database Backend.
+After discussion and a voting process, the Airflow’s PMC members and Committers have reached a resolution to no longer maintain MsSQL as a supported Database Backend.

 As of Airflow 2.9.0 support of MsSQL has been removed for Airflow Database Backend.
 This does not affect the existing provider packages (operators and hooks), DAGs can still access and process data from MsSQL.
+However, further usage may throw errors making Airflow’s core functionality unusable.

 Migrating off MsSQL Server